NativeScript/workshop/docs/chapters/chapter4.md

 <div class="exercise-end"></div>

 ### Page Transitions

-One of the great things about NativeScript is it's ability to use native animations and page transitions with very little effort.
+One of the great things about NativeScript is its ability to use native animations and page transitions with very little effort.

 [Here is a list of all available navigation transitions](http://docs.nativescript.org/api-reference/interfaces/_ui_frame_.navigationtransition.html)
 [Here is a list of all available animation curves](http://docs.nativescript.org/api-reference/modules/_ui_enums_.animationcurve.html)

 #### Transition via html

-To add pageTransition in html, just add `pageTransition` with a name of the transition you need.
-Just like this:
+To add pageTransition in html, just add `pageTransition` with a name of the transition you need:

 ``` XML
 <Button